-As our methodology is developed on top of the regularized KLIEP estimator, it can be applied to samples coming from any exponential family of the form in \eqref{eq:family}.
-While this is a big advantage for our procedure, it is possible that more sample efficient procedures can be developed for certain problems by utilizing specific distributional properties they have.
-For example, it is of interest to develop an inferential procedure for the differential network based on samples from normal or Gaussian copula distributions.
+Finally, although it is a huge advantage of our methods that they can be used to compare general Markov networks, it may be possible to obtain more sample efficient procedures for particular models by utilizing distribution-specific properties.
+For example, it is of interest to develop inferential procedures for the network difference of Gaussian or Gaussian copula models.